When writing a story, getting started is always the most challenging part. How do you find ideas? How do you know if those ideas are any good?

 So, let’s look at some tips and ideas for writers struggling to start their short story or novel.

 One of the best ways to ensure your entire story stands out is to create unforgettable characters that audiences can relate to and root for.

 To make this happen, focus on giving your characters compelling and unique traits, both physical and personality-based.

 You can give them facets borrowed from people in real life or build them up with interesting quirks and abilities that set them apart from others.
 Either way, reflect on what makes them different than other people.

-Without truly fleshed-out characters, no matter how gripping your plot is, your reader won’t be as invested in it.
+Without truly fleshed-out characters, no matter how gripping your whole plot is, your reader won’t be as invested in it.